smaremanda/add-in-docs/docs/outlook/web-services.md

 # Call web services from an Outlook add-in
-Learn about how to call EWS or other web services from an Outlook add-in for Outlook.

 Your add-in can use Exchange Web Services (EWS) from a computer that is running Exchange Server 2013, a web service that is available on the server that provides the source location for the add-in's UI, or a web service that is available on the Internet.
 This article provides an example that shows how an Outlook add-in can request information from EWS.